 It’s nice to be able to treat small injuries and illnesses that your horse encounters on your own.
 But sometimes you truly need the assistance of a vet in order to help your horse.
 Do you know when it’s absolutely necessary to call your vet?
+Here are 7 signs your horse needs to see a vet.

 If your horse is running a fever, it indicates that his body is fighting an infection.
 Your vet may need to administer an antibiotic to help your horse fight the infection and to bring the fever back down.
 Fevers can also indicate serious issues and conditions, so your vet may run some tests to determine what is at the root of the problem.